-Most of the writing published below was created in, around, and between our weekly writing workshops in 2018.
-A couple of pieces were written independently before the project began.
-Workshops ran from August to December 2018.
-Pop back soon to see what the writers are up to!
+Most of the writing published below was created in and around a series of weekly workshops in 2018.
+A few pieces were written independently before the project began.
+This is just a small sample of what’s on offer in the book.

 Interstate – by Paul South